CTVA

 After Steve leaves, Trampas assures Maxine the break-up was the best for her

 sake as well as Steve's.
-"You'll find him someday, Max, I swear you will, and he'll
+"You'll find him someday, Max, I swear you will,

 be the right one."
 While Frank and Pearl's wedding ceremony